-• In the interest of safety, the use of ready-fuelled replacement tanks in the pit will not be permitted.
+- In the interest of safety, the use of ready-fuelled replacement tanks in the pit will not be permitted.
 Replacement tanks are permitted but must be empty and may only be filled when securely attached to the machine.
 Refuelling during the progress of any race must be carried out at the competitors designated pit.
 It is forbidden to open tank filler caps until the machine is stationary at its allotted pit and the engine is switched off.
 Penalty may be disqualification.
-The use of temporary filling material to reduce the capacity of the tank is forbidden, and any material placed in fuel tanks will not be taken into account when tanks are measured.

-- Superbike TT Race and Senior TT Race

-It is permitted to modify the standard manufacturers tank or make a new tank provided the silhouette of the tank remains as homologated and the capacity does not exceed 24 litres.
-See Appendix A.
+The use of temporary filling material to reduce the capacity of the tank is forbidden, and any material placed in fuel tanks will not be taken into account when tanks are measured. - Superbike TT Race and Senior TT Race: It is permitted to modify the standard manufacturers tank or make a new tank provided the silhouette of the tank remains as homologated and the capacity does not exceed 24 litres.
+See Appendix A. - Supersport TT Races: It is permitted to modify the standard manufacturers tank provided the silhouette of the tank remains as homologated and the capacity does not exceed 22 litres.
+See Appendix C. - Superstock TT Race: It is permitted to modify the standard manufacturers tank provided the silhouette of the tank remains as homologated and the capacity does not exceed 24 litres.
+See Appendix D. - Lightweight TT Race: The petrol tank capacity must be no greater than 20 litres.

-Supersport TT Races

-It is permitted to modify the standard manufacturers tank provided the silhouette of the tank remains as homologated and the capacity does not exceed 22 litres.
-See Appendix C.

-It is permitted to modify the standard manufacturers tank provided the silhouette of the tank remains as homologated and the capacity does not exceed 24 litres.
-See Appendix D.

-- Lightweight TT Race

-The petrol tank capacity must be no greater than 20 litres.
 The unleaded baffle in the tank may be removed and the filler replaced.
-The position of the tank mounting points on the frame must remain as standard.
+The fuel tank mounting position may be changed or modified.
 Fuel tank materials may be changed.
-See Appendix E.

-- The refuelling equipment supplied by the Organisers must be used and must not be modified. - All filler nozzles will be to unleaded specification.
+See Appendix E. - The refuelling equipment supplied by the Organisers must be used and must not be modified. - All filler nozzles will be to unleaded specification. - There will be zero tolerance on maximum capacity.